 Shyness is not only a human beings’ issue, but even dogs can also be shy at times.
 If your dog is shy, then you don’t need to be worried so much.
 But this doesn’t mean you should not be worried at all.

 If your dog is shy, then there is something to be happy about.
-Such a dog will always want to make you happy by always pleasing you as the owner.
-The process of training such a dog is also very easy and therefore he will always obey your responses to his advances.
+It will always want to make you happy by always pleasing you as the dog trainer and owner.
+The process of training a dog is also very easy and therefore he will always obey your responses to his advances.

 #10.
 Submissive